tomasferrarisenda/crossplane-minikube-lab/README.md

 3. Create Providers: This is a Crossplane resource that represents an external service provider, in this case, the AWS provider.
 The "Provider" resource contains the necessary configuration, such as the AWS secret, to connect to the AWS API.
 4. Create ProviderConfig: This is a Crossplane resource that holds the configuration details for the Provider.
 In this case, it holds the aws-secret which is used to authenticate with AWS.

-### Dev team
+### Development team

-Will only create and apply a [ClusterClaim manifest](/my-cluster/cluster-claim.yaml).
-They could create a Cluster manifest instead, but we usually want resources to be namespace scoped so we use ClusterClaim over Cluster.
+The dev team will only create and apply a [ClusterClaim manifest](/my-cluster/cluster-claim.yaml).
+They could use a Cluster manifest instead, but we usually want resources to be namespace scoped so we use ClusterClaim over Cluster.

 What will happen next:
 1. Crossplane Observes the ClusterClaim: When the developer applies the ClusterClaim manifest, Crossplane's control loop detects the new resource and begins processing it.